-But we believe there are a few considerations that would first need to be addressed if pursuing LEED for Cities to better ensure successful implementation.
+However, we believe there are a few considerations that first need to be addressed when considering the use of LEED for Cities to ensure the successful implementation of a sustainable plan.
 First, the scorecard for points should require the applicant to begin an integrative planning and design process before any construction of the new city begins.
 Second, the desired interactive process of continual improvement, which should be integral to any City-LEED certification, should necessarily include a transparent approach with the city's multiplicity of stakeholders so as to allow them to continually participate in this iterative process of assessment and improvement.

-In 2017, the city of Washington D.C. was the first LEED Platinum certified city designated by USGBC.
+In 2017, the city of Washington DC was the first LEED Platinum-certified city designated by USGBC.
 At the time, the city had over 850 LEED-certified commercial structures and more than 546 LEED-certified residential projects.
-While the city has great examples of planning and implementing social equity, sustainability and climate resilient strategies, it omits a systematic approach to incorporate a circular materials flow to significantly reduce waste and emissions and to maximize maintaining the embedded energy found in products.
-The following is an assessment of Washington D.C. in the context of the metrics being proposed for our model-city.
+While the city has great examples of planning and implementing social equity, sustainability, and climate-resilience strategies, it omits a systematic approach to incorporate a circular materials flow to significantly reduce waste and emissions and to maximize maintaining the embedded energy found in products.
+The following is an assessment of Washington DC within the context of the metrics that are being proposed for our model city.

-The city of Washington D.C. has incorporated current and future impacts of climate to urban planning and development.
+The city of Washington DC has incorporated current and future effects of climate change into urban planning and development.
 Climate Ready DC and Sustainable DC are the city's plans to mitigate and adapt to a changing climate.
-The city completed a vulnerability and risk assessment to identity impacts and vulnerabilities.
-The plans address responses the city can take across four sectors: transportation and utilities, buildings and development, neighborhoods and communities, and governance and implementation in order to mitigate and adapt to climate change.
-The District has also adopted a Green Area Ratio (GAR) that sets standards for landscape and site design to reduce stormwater runoff, improve air quality and reduce the heat-island impact in the face of climate change.
+The city completed a vulnerability and risk assessment to identify specific climate effects and vulnerabilities.
+The plans address responses that the city can take across four sectors: transportation and utilities, buildings and development, neighborhoods and communities, and governance and implementation to mitigate and adapt to climate change.
+The District has also adopted a Green Area Ratio (GAR) that sets standards for landscape and site design to reduce stormwater runoff, improve air quality, and reduce the heat-island effect in the face of climate change.

 However, it is less clear how well the city has addressed the seven principles of incorporating climate resilience into urban design and development.
-For example, while the city has a few projects and policies geographically scattered throughout the city, which might take into account the various principles, it is not seen applied systematically.
-For example, the DC district created an analysis tool to determine the climate resilience of their affordable housing stock in order to gauge the potential for solar and battery storage to increase climate resilience.
+For example, while the city has a few projects and policies geographically scattered throughout the city, which might take into account the various principles, it is not applied systematically.
+For example, the DC district created an analysis tool to determine the climate resilience of their affordable-housing stock to gauge the potential for solar and battery storage to increase climate resilience.
 This attempt to create redundancy and diversity in energy usage is commendable, but it is not a policy that is implemented in other housing and commercial buildings throughout the city.
-This action does showcase the city taking leadership in the equity component of our proposed framework.
-Therefore, while it indirectly addressed climate change to a degree, it directly showcases an attempt by the city to address equity in their projects.
+This action does display the city taking leadership in the equity component of our proposed framework.
+Therefore, while it indirectly addressed climate change to a degree, it directly highlights an attempt by the city to address equity in their projects.